hemanthkumargr/docs/commercialFeatures/CyberSource-SOP-Quick-Start.md

 }
 ```
-> Note: BroadleafCybersourceSilentPostController will add the necessary attributes for a Silent Order Post to the model whenever you call `checkout()`

 ##3) Construct the HTML for the dynamic CyberSource SOP form

 Finally, you will need to contruct the form that you will send via Silent Order POST.
+The checkout() method defined above will add the necessary attributes on the Spring Model object.
 Your page may look something like this:

 > Note: it is important that all the hidden fields listed in the form below be included.